bnjns/rich-slack-statuses/readme.md

 deployment method; simply set the `SECRET_TYPE` environment variable to the desired method:

 - `env`: Use environment variables.
 The secret value is the environment variable name.
 Not recommended in production.
 - `aws-ssm`: Use AWS Systems Manager Parameter Store to store secrets.
-The name of the parameter should be in the environment variable name.
+The environment variable should contain the parameter name.
+- `aws-secrets`: Use AWS Secrets Manager to store secrets.
+The environment variable can contain either the name or ARN of the secret.

 ### Predefined configurations